-- Which is longer: your height, or your Fathom (the distance between your hands when your arms are stretched sideways)? - Sleep on the ground and let your brother/sister place a mark/sticky note where the bottom of your feet touches the floor, and one at the tip of your head. - Open your arms and lay facing down horizontally between the 2 marks. - Which distance is longer? - Try the same with other family members, - What do you think?
+- Which is longer: your height, or your Fathom (Fathom is the distance between your hands when your arms are stretched sideways)? - Sleep on the ground and let your brother/sister place a mark/sticky note where the bottom of your feet touches the floor, and one at the tip of your head. - Open your arms and lay facing down horizontally between the 2 marks. - Which distance is longer? - Try the same with other family members, - What do you think?
 Can you make a conclusion on this?
+Are the measurements the same?